-SHINING Future of Solar
+The SHINING Future of Solar

-Recently there have been dramatic breakthroughs in solar energy that will help advance the mainstream use of photovoltaic (PV) technology.
 Here is a guide on top solar companies as well as in-depth explanations of various solar projects.
 This guide offers different recommendations depending on what solar services are needed (comparing cost, customer satisfaction data, and technology).

-Recent technological advancements are bringing solar PV down to a more affordable cost.
-In the case of utility-scale PV (solar farms), solar energy is at an even lower cost: cheaper when compared to fossil fuel energy (given an ideal location for the solar farm).
+In the case of utility-scale PV (solar farms), solar energy is also available at an increasingly lower cost.
+Utility-scale solar is now cheaper when compared to fossil fuel energy (given an ideal location for the solar farm).

 Breakthroughs in solar are not limited to PV, there are also breakthroughs in solar thermal technologies (CSP towers, solar parabolics, solar water heaters).
 Solar is the most abundant energy source available on the planet and is steadily dropping in cost while rising in efficiency.

-A key development that will enable the widespread use of solar is the production of cells using less expensive, and readily available materials.
-Silicon has traditionally been the preferred material for PV, however, cadmium telluride, among other PV cell materials, is now also used to produce PV cells as flexible thin-film cells or brittle crystalline structures.
-These materials are used to produce highly efficient, low-cost cells with far fewer raw materials needed.
+Silicon has traditionally been the preferred material for PV, however, cadmium telluride (CdTe), among other emerging PV cell materials, is now also used to produce PV cells as flexible thin-film cells or brittle crystalline structures.
+CdTe is used to produce highly efficient, low-cost solar cells.

 Advanced solar PV technology, along with nano PV, is found in utility-scale thin-film solar farms, as well as most modern solar PV farms, rooftop PV, and solar arrays of every size.